 Don’t worry though!
-Your boiler isn’t broken or needs replacing, there are just a couple of easy fixes that can be done to unfreeze your condensate pipe and get your boiler back to normal.
+Your new boiler isn’t broken or needs replacing, there are just a couple of easy fixes that can be done to unfreeze your condensate pipe and get your boiler back to normal.
 In short, to unfreeze your condensate pipe, all you have to do is:

 - Pour warm/hot water from the kettle over the frozen pipe.
 Make sure it isn’t boiling so it doesn’t damage the pipes or burn you.